shiftunion/vue-jun-proto/Vue-Notes.md

     console.log('Shit went down');
   },
 ```
-Note: The `created` method is a convention for the hook!
+Note: The `created` method is a convention for the hook!
 https://vuejs-tips.github.io/cheatsheet/#Options-Lifecycle-Hooks

 ## Inter-component communication